Stocks

 – Metal and electrical machinery manufacturers would likely decline in favor of U.S. competitors.

-READ MORE Transportation Bond What It is How It Works
+READ MORE Long Bond What it is How it Works Pros and Cons

 – Small-to-medium enterprises could experience increased innovation and benefits.